anishk22/pokedex/README.md

 ### Additional Info

-The user can then click on any Pokemon tab, which leads them to a scree displaying more information about the Pokemon, including the official in-game model and base stat totals.
+The user can then click on any Pokemon tab, which leads them to a screen displaying more information about the Pokemon, including the official in-game model and base stat totals.

 <p float="left">
   <img src="https://user-images.githubusercontent.com/92560993/176733393-45d9279e-c4b8-45bb-8c0b-697f1c4ae394.PNG" width=30% height=30%>